petedejoy/documentation/v2/apache_airflow/tutorial/best-practices.md

 title: DAG Writing Best Practices
 sidebar: platform_sidebar
 ---

 ### Idempotency
 Data pipelines are a messy business with a lot of various components that can fail.
 [Idempotent](https://en.wikipedia.org/wiki/Idempotence) DAGs allow you to deliver results faster when something breaks and can save you from losing data down the road.

+### Use Retries

+In a distributed environment where task containers are executed on shared hosts, it's possible for tasks to be killed off unexpectedly.
+When this happens you may see Airflow's logs mention a zombie process.

+A [zombie process](https://en.wikipedia.org/wiki/Zombie_process) occurs when Airflow goes to check on the process for a task that it thinks is running but finds out that the process was killed or is otherwise not actually running.
+(It could have been killed for any number of reasons.)

+This can often be resolved by bumping up retries on the task.
+A good range to try is ~2–4 retries.

 ### Incremental Record Filtering
 When possible, seek to break out your pipelines into incremental extracts and loads.
 This results in each DagRun representing only a small subset of your total dataset.
 This means that a failure in one subset of the data won't affect the rest of your DagRuns from completing successfully.